Scope

 Investment

-Scoped to your operation.
-What moves the number: how many systems land on the priority list, the size of your team and menu, how much already exists versus built from scratch, and whether training or on-site time is included.
+Scoped to the area.
+What moves the number: how big the area is, the size of your team and menu, how much already exists versus built from scratch, and whether on-site time is included.
 We lock the scope and the number together on your call.

 FAQ

-Q: Is the diagnosis included, or do I need the Full System Diagnosis first?
+Q: Is the diagnosis included, or do I need the Full Operations Diagnosis first?

 A: Included.
-Week 1 is your diagnosis, the same Business Health Check we use in the Full System Diagnosis, focused on your priority gaps.
-No need to buy that separately first.
+Step 1 is your diagnosis, the same Business Health Check we use in the Full Operations Diagnosis, focused on your priority area.

-Q: What if you find more problems than four weeks can cover?
+Q: What if you find more problems than Focused Build can cover?

-A: We lock a priority list in Week 1 and stay on it.
-Anything outside that list is noted, not ignored, and we can run a second sprint for it later.
+A: We lock the priority in Step 1 and stay on it.
+Anything outside it is noted, not ignored, and we can run a second build for it later.
 One focused push at a time.

 Q: Do I need to pause or close the business while you do this?